The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence.
-For example, a 95% confidence interval means that if we were to take many samples, approximately 95% of those intervals would contain the true population mean, providing a measure of uncertainty around the estimate.
+A confidence interval is a range of values, derived from a data set, that is likely to contain the population parameter with a specified level of confidence.
+For example, a 90% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 90% of those intervals would contain the true population mean.

 Recommended video: